Galleries.... Old CoventryNow and thenStoke, CoventryLichfield CathedralMy Family

 Fireman Pete Stott, who used to be with the West Midlands Fire Service based at our Radford Road station, but now working with Warwickshire Fire and Rescue, has kindly written to add some more interesting information about the old Hales Street Fire Station:

 "It was a three bay station in 1911 and the houses next to the station where the sub officer and his assistant and families lived was demolished not long after so the station could be extended.
 There was some damage caused to the rear of the station during the Second World War.
 The bay window in the centre was the fire control room.
-Incidentaly the Coventry Fire Brigade is allegedly the second oldest in the country and was formed in 1861, and became semi-professional in 1898 and moved from St Mary Street into Hales St in 1902."
+Incidentally the Coventry Fire Brigade is allegedly the second oldest in the country and was formed in 1861, and became semi-professional in 1898 and moved from St Mary Street into Hales St in 1902."

 An old newspaper article about Coventry's first Fire Brigade can be read on my dad's Historic Coventry website.